Casillas denounces media harassment and denies having suffered a relapse

 Former Spanish international goalkeeper Iker Casillas denounced this Friday, through a statement, the “permanent” media harassment to which he and his family are being subjected and denied that he suffered a relapse of the myocardial infarction that took him off the pitch on May 1, 2019.

-Casillas, before the “media harassment” suffered as a result of his break with his ex-partner Sara Carbonero on March 12, indicated that It was a “friendly” separation process and he asked for respect for his family.
+Casillas, faced with the “media harassment” suffered as a result of his break with his ex-partner Sara Carbonero on March 12, indicated that it was a “friendly” separation process and he asked for respect for his family.

 “The media harassment to which both my family and I personally are being subjected, is causing us irreparable damage.
 I would like to emphasize that our separation was amicable and in the statement that my wife and I issued, we ask for respect for her, for my children and for me.
 Unfortunately, it is not taking place, which is reflected in permanent harassment, “he said.